orchidalgia/CBM101/F_Machine_learning/2_Supervised-Learning/README.md

 # Supervised machine learning

 Supervised ML describes the way of solving problems explicitly by trying to pairing up some input data (features) to some output data (labels).
-The resulting moedl is essentially a mathematical function which maps from the features to the label.
+The resulting model is essentially a mathematical function which maps from the features to the label.
 The major point to emphasize is the necessity to manually hand-labelling each sample (either a category or a numerical value).

 ## Training and testing your model